eurobios-mews-labs/pyntb/README.md

 ## Content

+- `geoutils`
+  - implementation of haversine distance which works on numpy arrays with an option to change the sphere radius
 - `optimize`
   - a bisection algorithm that work on numpy array inputs
   - a copy of `scipy.optimize.fixed_point` that deals with nan values